Tragedy Turns to Triumph for James Skalski

 But in that reprieve, quite often, the fans are unaware that those 18- to 22-year-olds providing them a momentary break from reality are going through trials of their own.

-October 14, the day before the Tigers were to take on N.C.
-State, Skalski’s father, John, passed away after suffering a heart attack.
+On Oct.
+14, 2016, the day before the Tigers were to take on NC State, Skalski’s father, John, passed away after suffering a heart attack.

 "I remember being in his (head coach Dabo Swinney's) office right then and there," Skalski said.
 "But, yeah.
 We were preparing for our focus Fridays.
 And my neighbor had called me and said something had happened right before I was going to go to the team meeting.
 I didn't think anything of it.
 And then I thought about what she said, something is wrong.
 Then I got into the facility and I remember the GAs and stuff are coming up to me and saying, I'm praying for you.
 They found out after I did."

 John had been mowing the grass when his wife found him in the yard, unresponsive.
-It was a day that Skalski and head coach Dabo Swinney will never forget.
+It was a day that Skalski and Swinney will never forget.

 “That was a very difficult situation,” Swinney said.
 “We went and got him out of the meeting and brought him into my office and literally was sitting there.
 They just told us that they were taking his dad to the hospital, and then his sister called, so I was sitting there with him when they called and said he passed.”